What is a customer satisfaction score?

 Once you’ve set up a CSAT question, calculating your CSAT score is easy.
 To get your overall score, divide the number of satisfied customers by the number of respondents.
 These customers include those who answered “satisfied” and “extremely satisfied.”
 Multiply this number by 100 to get the percentage of satisfied customers.

 Let’s say you run an e-commerce store.
 You ask people who buy from your shop to rate the checkout experience.
 Of the 500 people who answer the survey, 250 say they were either “satisfied” or “extremely satisfied” with the process.
 By dividing 250 by 500, you get 0.5.
 Multiply this number by 100, and you have a customer satisfaction score of 50%.
+Read our detailed blog on ‘How to measure customer satisfaction‘ for more information.

-Understanding the CSAT Score Scale
+Understanding the CSAT score scale

 The simple nature of CSAT scoring means customers only need to answer a short question or two about their experience.
 It’s easy for them to understand and easy for you to design.